 Many times, addicted people have intimacy issues before developing an addiction.
 They may have experienced isolating events early in their life, such as childhood abuse, or onset of depression, which can make a person feel guilty and alone.
 This leads to a struggle with closeness and understanding with their partner.
 They may have started to self-medicate at a young age, making the problem worse.

-Another concern with drug use and sexuality is the physical effect drugs have on the body.
-Certain drugs can lead to erectile problems.
-For example, a study from the University of Granada found that drug abuse negatively affects sexual performance.
-Cocaine, on the other hand, temporarily increases sex drive and the risk of engaging in dangerous sexual behavior.
-A stimulant could lead to erectile dysfunction once it wears off.
+Another concern with drug use and sexuality is the drugs’ physical effects on the body.
+For example, an article from the Journal of Psychosexual Health found that drug abuse negatively affects sexual performance.
+On the other hand, opioids may temporarily increase sex drive and the risk of engaging in dangerous sexual behavior.

 Erectile dysfunction resulting from drug use has a major impact on a male’s quality of life.
 According to a study from the Journal of Urology, men with erectile dysfunction report greater depression and anxiety.
 A person might also dangerously mix erectile dysfunction medication with other drugs.
 For example, a study from 2011 found that the majority of those who recreationally used erectile dysfunction medication mixed the medicine with illicit drugs.

-Perhaps one of the most common issues with addiction is the psychological effects it has on a significant other.
-An addicted partner will focus their energy on obtaining and using a drug, and not always worry about being romantic or satisfying their partner’s needs.
+Perhaps one of the most common issues with addiction is the psychological effects on a significant other.
+Addiction creates a unique dynamic between the addicted person and their romantic partner.
+An addicted partner will focus their energy on obtaining and using a drug and not always worry about being romantic or satisfying their partner’s needs.